Arthritis & Rheumatology

 Arthritis & Rheumatology is a monthly peer-reviewed medical journal covering the natural history, pathophysiology, treatment, and outcome of the rheumatic diseases.
 It is an official journal of the American College of Rheumatology.

 It was established in 1958 as Arthritis & Rheumatism and obtained its current name in 2014.

+In 2000, it absorbed the journal Arthritis Care and Research (with the ISO 4 abbreviation Arthritis Care.
+Res.), the official journal of the American Arthritis Health Professions Association, established in 1980.
+In 2010, the journal split into a new Arthritis Care and Research (with the ISO 4 abbreviation Arthritis Care.
+Res.
+(Hoboken)), the official journal of the American College of Rheumatology.

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 10.995.